TimvanSteenbergen/atlas3extras/README.md

 ## Help or donate

-To help: Fork me, make your change, upload a pullrequest Just using it?
+To help: Fork me, make your change, upload a pullrequest.

+Just using it?
 Than it is only fair to make a donation for our effort put in this module and for keeping use enthousiast of providing you these nice extras.